clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

     # sudo mixer build chroots

-   If you have many bundles defined for your mix, this step might take some time.
+   If you have many bundles in your mix, this step might take some time.

+   By default, mixer will use the legacy chroot-builder.
+In this mode, the bundle definition files for the bundles in your mix will be automatically gathered into a :file:`mix-bundles` directory in the location specified by ``BUNDLE_DIR`` in your :file:`builder.conf`. **Do not edit these files**.
+   Mixer will automatically clear out any contents of this directory before populating it on-the-fly as chroots are built.

+   Mixer now has a new chroot-builder built into the mixer tool itself.
+While this is currently an experimental feature, you can (and should) use the new chroot-builder by passing the :option:`--new-chroots` flag.
+The legacy chroot-builder will soon be deprecated, and mixer will use the new version automatically.

 #. **Create update**.
 In the workspace, run: